**Introduction**

 **Curing the Print**

-Photo emulsion silkscreen printing, commonly known as silkscreen printing, is a technique that requires curing the ink after the printing process to ensure its durability and wash-fastness.
-To achieve this, heat is applied using a conveyor dryer or heat press, which helps to bond the ink permanently to the surface of the printed material.
+Once printing is complete, the ink must be cured to ensure durability and wash-fastness.
+This is typically done using a conveyor dryer or heat press, which applies heat to the printed substrate, permanently bonding the ink to the surface.
 Proper curing is essential for achieving long-lasting prints that can withstand repeated washings and wear.

 **Advanced Techniques and Considerations**